aws-samples/amazon-dynamodb-labs/content/hands-on-labs/backups/schedule-backup.md

 ### Restore a Backup:

 After a resource has been backed up at least once, it is considered protected and is available to be restored using AWS Backup.
+In your account a backup may not yet be available.
+If this is the case, review the screenshots in lieu of doing this in your own account.

 1. On the **Protected resources** page, you can explore details of the resources that are backed up in AWS Backup.
 Choose our DynamoDB